iluwatar/java-design-patterns/trampoline/README.md

 ---
-title: "Implementing the Trampoline Pattern in Java: Optimize Recursion"
+title: "Trampoline Pattern in Java: Mastering Recursion Without Stack Overflow"
+shortTitle: Trampoline
 description: "Discover how to implement the Trampoline pattern in Java to efficiently manage recursive functions and prevent stack overflow errors, with real-world examples and programming insights."
 category: Functional
 language: en